rmrk-team/NestingEIP/README.md

      * @dev This adds the child token into the given parent token's pending child tokens array.
      * @dev Requirements:
      *
-     *  - `directOwnerOf` on the child contract must resolve to the called contract.
+     *  - `directOwnerOf` on the child contract MUST resolve to the called contract.
-     *  - the pending array of the parent contract must not be full.
+     *  - the pending array of the parent contract MUST not be full.
      * @param parentId ID of the parent token to receive the new child token
      * @param childId ID of the new proposed child token */